weavver/home/documentation/install.md

 #### Overview of Configuring AWS
 1. Git clone this repo.
-2. Copy .env.example to .env and fill in variables.
+2. Copy .env.default to .env and fill in variables.
 3. Set up a domain in Route 53 (example.com).
 4. Set up a SSL certificate in us-east-1 (must be in us-east-1) for these names: home.example.com and api.home.example.com.
 5. Set up a public bucket in S3 "example-home".